valecor95/Galois-counter-mode/README.md

 C language using OpenSSL libraries

-Homework3 - Computer and Network Security course at a Sapienza university of Rome
+Homework 3 - Computer and Network Security course at a Sapienza university of Rome